jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Member delivery options

-The member delivery options feature will allow logged in users to chose between Delivery or Collection.
+The member delivery options feature will allow logged in users to choose between Delivery or Collection.
 If Collection is selected then the Address on the order receipt will state 'The Taco Trailer'.
 If the user selects delivery they will be presented with the address data that they had entered when creating an account, this can be selected as correct and if not users will be prompted to enter a new delivery address for this order only, it will not update the database.

 <details>
 <summary>Member delivery order image</summary>